-It’s one of the best times of the year when the weather warms up, the snow disappears, and people start walking/running/biking/playing outdoors again.
+It’s one of the best times of the year when the weather warms up.
+The snow disappears, and people start walking, running, biking/, and playing outdoors again.
 In our household, getting outdoors more is a welcome treat after feeling like we were stuck inside for most of the winter.

 Obviously, we’re not alone, evidenced by community calendars filling up with town festivals and other outdoor events.

 Last year, we luckily hit three small-town Iowa festivals in one day without even trying.
 One sunny Saturday in early May we needed to get from Point A (by Dubuque) to Point B (south of Des Moines).

 We headed southwest and decided to start off with breakfast at the Skillet Café and Bakery in Mount Vernon.
 It was a warm morning that afforded us the opportunity to enjoy breakfast on their back porch.
 Noticing a lot of activity on “Main Street” (1st Street) for a Saturday morning, we soon learned it happened to be “Chalk the Walk” day.

 We were there early.
 Artists were just beginning to lay down the grids on their approximately 12’ x 12’ pieces of pavement that would later contain their multi-colored temporary masterpieces.
 Catching glimpses of the smaller versions of the images they were going to produce large-scale was exciting—and humbling—and the artists were extraordinarily talented.